 Civil law, including family law, concerns citizens in their everyday lives.
-The European Council therefore attaches great importance to the continued development of judicial cooperation in civil matters and full completion of the programme of mutual recognition adopted in 2000.
+Therefore, the European Council attaches great importance to the continued development of judicial cooperation in civil matters and full completion of the programme of mutual recognition adopted in 2000.
 The main policy objective in this area is that borders between countries in Europe should no longer constitute an obstacle to the settlement of civil law matters or to the bringing of court proceedings and the enforcement of decisions in civil matters.

-&lt;sup>1 OJ L 63, 6.3.2002, pages 1-3.
+1 OJ L 63, 6.3.2002, pages 1-3.